Conifer Pyrometrics Modelling System

 This is the main website for the Conifer Pyrometrics modelling system (CP, also called Canadian Conifer Pyrometrics or ConPyro).
 ConPyro is an empirically-based fire behaviour prediction system based on Canadian experimental fire and wildfire data.
-At present, ConPyro predicts wildfire equilibrium rate of spread (ROS) and type of fire (surface, passive crown, or active crown fire) for variable fuel structure conifer forests on flat ground in a one-dimensional, stand-level framework.
+At present, ConPyro predicts wildfire equilibrium rate of spread (ROS) and type of fire with respect to crowning tendency: surface, passive crown fire, or active crown fire) for variable fuel structure conifer forests.
+The model can be accessed via a newly released R package or using the FuelDash calculator and dashboard.
+At present, model outputs represent a one-dimensional, stand-level framework that applies to headfire spread on flat ground, but this is likely to change soon (by end of 2026).
 Related methods from the Canadian Fire Behavior Prediction (FBP) System can also be used to predict fuel consumption and fire intensity.
 ROS outputs are in m/min, while surface fuel consumption (SFC, an input for ConPyro that can be estimated) is in kg/m2, as per FBP System convention.

 While methods for incorporating variable slope and fire acceleration have been developed, they have not been published yet.
 Novel methods for estimating ladder fuel influence to crown fire initiation have also been developed and are available in draft form.
-There is an R package that will be released soon, as well as exciting developments in progress to incorporate ConPyro into a full-fledged fire growth model, (spoiler alert: PyroCell), along with ensemble modelling linkages for a wide variety of simulations.
+There are exciting developments in progress to incorporate ConPyro into a full-fledged fire growth model, (spoiler alert: PyroCell), along with ensemble modelling linkages for a wide variety of simulations.

 Until a more comprehensive guide becomes available, this page houses the latest official ‘production’ software and reference documents for users.